edkontar/radio_waves/python/README.md

 	> ./.venv/bin/activate
 ```

-Note: the shell should update to show the name of the activate environment.
+Note: the shell should update to show the name of the active environment.

 3. Install Flask and additional libraries: